 - I. Continue to maintain existing trees and look for opportunities to restore canopy where appropriate. - II.
-Transition to xeriscape in select areas to reduce water consumption and maintenance costs.
+Consider adding trash cans and dog waste bags

 3.8 Howell Park

 Historical Background: Howell Park is named after former mayor of Atlantic Beach William S. "Billy" Howell in 1976 for his dedicated service to the community.
 Mr. Howell was first elected mayor in 1957 and served two terms.
 After a brief hiatus, he again served as mayor from 1965 to 1981 and then one last term beginning in 1983.
 In total, Mr. Howell served as mayor of Atlantic Beach for 26 years, earning the designation as the city's "Perennial Mayor."
 In 1989, Mr. Howell received the E. Harris Drew Municipal Official of the year Award from the Florida League of Cities for his contributions to the city.
 Mr. Howell passed away in 2015, leaving behind a great legacy in Atlantic Beach.